 B. Awnings and Umbrellas.
 The use of awnings over the outdoor dining area and removable table umbrellas may be permitted, provided they do not interfere with street trees.
-No portion of an awning shall be less than eight feet (8’) above the sidewalk and no portion of an umbrella shall be less than seven feet (7’) above the sidewalk.
-Awnings may extend up to five feet (5’) from the building front or cover up to fifty percent (50%) of the outdoor dining area, whichever is less.
+No portion of an awning shall be less than eight (8) feet above the sidewalk and no portion of an umbrella shall be less than seven (7) feet above the sidewalk.
+Awnings may extend up to five (5) feet from the building front or cover up to fifty percent (50%) of the outdoor dining area, whichever is less.
 Awnings shall have no support posts located within the public right-of-way.
 A building permit must be obtained prior to installation of an awning.
 Heaters, electrical lighting, and/or planting shall not be attached to the awning structure.

 C. Lighting.
-Outdoor lighting fixtures should compliment the style of the building.
+Outdoor lighting fixtures shall compliment the style of the building.
 Lighting fixtures shall not be glaring to motorists or pedestrians on the adjacent right-of-way, and shall illuminate only the outdoor dining area.
 Outdoor lighting may be installed on the facade of the building.
 Electrical fixtures shall not be permitted in the public right-of-way.
 Lighting shall be installed by a licensed electrician under an electrical permit from the Building Department.
-Battery operated lamps or candles will be permitted.
+Battery operated lamps or candles shall be permitted.

 D. Design.
-The design, material, and colors used for chairs, tables, umbrellas, awnings and other fixtures should compliment the architectural style and colors of the building facade and street furniture.
+The design, material, and colors used for chairs, tables, umbrellas, awnings and other fixtures shall compliment the architectural style and colors of the building facade and street furniture.

 E. Signs.
-Notwithstanding any other provision in the Municipal Code, signs and logos shall be permitted on umbrellas in outdoor dining areas.
+Notwithstanding any other provision in the Newport Beach Municipal Code, signs and logos shall be permitted on umbrellas in outdoor dining areas.

 F. Heaters.
 Portable propane heaters shall be allowed within the outdoor dining area.

 G. Landscaping.
 Any landscaped pots or planters, if desired, shall be placed within the permitted barrier.
 Such planters shall be portable and not line the barrier in a continuous fashion.
-The height of planter and plantings shall not exceed 42-inches.
-Barriers and awnings may not be planting with vines.
-All planters and pots must be placed on the interior of the barrier.
+The height of planter and plantings shall not exceed forty-two (42) inches.
+Barriers and awnings shall not be planted with vines.
+All planters and pots shall be placed on the interior of the barrier.

 Plants shall be properly maintained and stressed or dying plants shall be promptly replaced.
 Because plant fertilizers contain materials that can stain the pavement, water drainage from any plants onto the adjacent sidewalk shall not be allowed.
-Potted plants shall have saucers or other suitable systems to retain seepage and be elevated to allow for air flow of at least one inch (1”) between saucers and sidewalk.
+Potted plants shall have saucers or other suitable systems to retain seepage and be elevated to allow for air flow of at least one (1) inch between saucers and sidewalk.